Reinforcement Learning Foundations for Deep Research Systems: A Survey: Introduction

 \definecolor{Architecture1}{HTML}{a0c4ff} \definecolor{Architecture2}{HTML}{c0d8ff} \definecolor{Architecture3}{HTML}{e0f0ff} \definecolor{RL1}{HTML}{90e0ef} \definecolor{RL2}{HTML}{a8edf5} \definecolor{RL3}{HTML}{d0fbff} \definecolor{Eval1}{HTML}{bdb2ff} \definecolor{Eval2}{HTML}{d8ccff} \definecolor{Eval3}{HTML}{f0e8ff} \definecolor{theme}{HTML}{E0D8D3}

-\paragraph{Positioning and contributions.} Unlike concurrent surveys \citep{huang2025surveydeep,li2025surveyaisearch,xi2025survey,xu202surveycomprehensive,li2025surveytowards,zhang2025surveydeep,zhang2025surveylandscape} that chiefly catalog systems or broadly review RAG–reasoning, we adopt a training-first, RL-centric perspective.
-We (i) explain why SFT/DPO misalign with closed-loop, tool-interactive research and motivate end-to-end RL at the planner; (ii) present, to our knowledge, the first taxonomy dedicated to RL foundations for deep research, spanning data synthesis \& curation, RL methods for agentic research (stability, sample efficiency, long-context handling, reward/credit design, multi-objective trade-offs, multimodality), and training frameworks; (iii) treat agentic RL training as a systems problem, surfacing infrastructure bottlenecks and reproducible patterns for scalable rollouts; (iv) connect training to deployment via a planner-centric training vs. hierarchical execution decoupling, and provide a comprehensive, in-depth synthesis of evaluations and benchmarks.
+\paragraph{Positioning and contributions} Unlike concurrent surveys \citep{huang2025surveydeep,li2025surveyaisearch,xi2025survey,xu202surveycomprehensive,li2025surveytowards,zhang2025surveydeep,zhang2025surveylandscape}, we adopt a training-first, RL-centric perspective.
+We (i) explain why SFT/DPO misalign with closed-loop, tool-interactive research and motivate end-to-end RL at the planner; (ii) present, to our knowledge, the first taxonomy dedicated to RL foundations for deep research, spanning data synthesis \& curation, RL methods for agentic research, and training frameworks; (iii) treat agentic RL training as a systems problem, surfacing infrastructure bottlenecks and scalable training; (iv) connect training to deployment via a planner-centric training vs. hierarchical execution decoupling, and provide a comprehensive, in-depth synthesis of evaluations and benchmarks.
 Compared with contemporaneous overviews, our survey is more narrowly focused on RL and delivers deeper data, algorithmic, and infrastructure insights.
 Together, our survey offers a unified blueprint and actionable guidance for training robust deep research agents via RL.